 Who is eligible?

-3. Have a cumulative GPA of 3.6 or higher at the time of application
+3. Have a cumulative minimum GPA of 3.6 or higher at the time of their application.

 Applications open annually at the beginning of the Spring quarter and are typically due a few weeks before the end of the quarter.
 Students must apply to DiMAP in advance to be considered for the program.
-Eligible students that expect to graduate anytime in the next calendar year (Winter, Spring, or Fall) should apply to one of two tracks: Capstone or Research.
+Eligible students will apply to one of two tracks: Capstone or Research.

-1. Complete the 189AB elective series offered in Fall and Winter quarters
+1. Complete the CMPSC 189A/B elective series offered in Fall and Winter quarters

-1. Students who choose this track will work on a research project under the supervision of a faculty member by taking at least two-quarters of CMPSC 196 with four units per quarter.
-As such, students who are applying to the research track should try and find a faculty advisor before the application deadline.
-If you are unable to find an advisor, we will match you with a research advisor.
+1. Students who choose this track will work on a research project under the supervision of a faculty member by enrolling in two-quarters of CMPSC 196 with four units per quarter.
+As such, students who are applying to the research track should try and find a faculty advisor before the application deadline, otherwise we will match you with a research faculty advisor.

-3. Present your work as a poster either during CS Summit (if you are graduating in Winter) or during the undergraduate poster showcase typically held at the end of Fall and Spring.
+2. Present your work as a poster either during CS Summit (if you are graduating in Winter quarter) or during the undergraduate poster showcase typically held at the end of Fall and Spring quarters.